natbutter/dockgeo/Readme.md

 Then launch a notebook or run a python script.
 You may need to add additional paths to the PYTHONPATH upon execution - depending on what you are doing.

+If you make use of this image, please acknoledge the Sydney Informatics Hub at the University of Sydney